ServiceStack/servicestack.net/MyApp/_podcasts/2024-07-02_simple-auth-microservices.md

 ---
 title: Simple Auth Story for .NET 8 Microservices
-summary: Taking a look at the simple "user-free" Auth story made possible with API Keys and Admin UI that's ideal for .NET 8 Microservices
+summary: Taking a look at the simple "user-free" Auth story made possible with API Keys and Admin UI that's ideal for .NET 8 C# Microservices
 tags: [.net8,auth,apikeys]
 url: https://media.servicestack.com/podcasts/simple-auth-microservices.mp3
 media: {size:2623341,duration:655.776000,format:mp3}
 ---

-This episode covers a simple authentication mechanism for .NET 8 microservices that utilizes API keys.
+This episode covers a simple authentication mechanism for .NET 8 C# microservices that utilizes API keys.
 It outlines the benefits of this approach for standalone applications and Docker appliances, emphasizing the ease of management and control.